Fray: An Efficient General-Purpose Concurrency Testing Platform for the JVM (Extended Version): Introduction

-In this paper, we present \emph{\tool}, a new concurrency testing platform for the JVM. \tool{}'s objective is to find concurrency-induced assertion violations, run-time exceptions, as well as deadlocks, in programs that are free of data races.\footnote{Data-race freedom is a common assumption made by concurrency testing tools~\cite{Musuvathi08-chess, Olszewski09-kendo, Deligiannis23-coyote}, as there exist many good data-race detectors~\cite{Engler03-racerx, Flanagan09, Sen08-racefuzzer, Ocallahan03-hybrid, Serebryany09-threadsanitizer} and as many real-world concurrency bugs are found in well-synchronized programs~\cite{Lu08, Lu11}; Section~\ref{sec:problem} discusses the scope in greater detail.} To perform concurrency control, \tool{} introduces a unique mechanism called \emph{shadow locking}, which mediates access to shared resources in a specified order (the ``thread schedule'') with extra locks whose semantics are coupled to concurrency primitives used in the original program.
-With this design, \tool{} identifies a sweet spot on the trade-off space (Fig.~\ref{fig:tradeoffs}).

-\tool works on off-the-shelf JVM programs (compiled from Java, Scala, Kotlin, etc.), requiring no manual annotation or source rewriting. \tool efficiently performs deterministic concurrency control over the space of application-thread interleavings where context switches occur only at synchronization points. \tool's search space is \emph{sound} and \emph{complete} in the absence of data races and other sources of non-determinism (e.g., timers); that is, every concurrency bug discovered by \tool will be a true positive, and for every concurrency bug that can manifest in the original program there is a corresponding interleaving that \tool can execute to uncover it.
+In this paper, we present \emph{\tool}, \diffrm{a new}\diffadd{the first} concurrency testing platform for the JVM \diffadd{designed explicitly to maximize both general-purpose applicability as well as application-level bug-finding efficiency, while also providing correctness guarantees and a framework for extensibility}. \tool{}'s objective is to find concurrency-induced assertion violations, run-time exceptions, as well as deadlocks, in programs \diffrm{that are free of data races.}\diffadd{that are otherwise testable.\footnote{That is, the programs have entry points or test harnesses for executing logic that does not heavily depend on external sources of non-determinism such as randomness, timing, or networked I/O.}} To perform concurrency control, \tool{} \diffrm{introduces a unique}\crrm{\diffadd{employs a}}introduces a mechanism called \emph{shadow locking}, which mediates access to shared resources in a specified order (the ``thread schedule'') with extra locks whose semantics are coupled to concurrency primitives used in the original program. \diffrm{With this design, \tool{} identifies a sweet spot on the trade-off space (Fig.~\ref{fig:tradeoffs}).} \tool works on off-the-shelf JVM programs (compiled from Java, Scala, Kotlin, etc.), requiring no manual annotation or source rewriting. \tool efficiently performs deterministic concurrency control over the space of application-thread interleavings where context switches occur only at synchronization points. \tool's search space is \emph{sound} and\diffrm{ \emph{complete}}\diffadd{---}in the absence of data races and other sources of non-determinism (e.g., timers)\diffadd{---also \emph{complete}}; that is, every concurrency bug discovered by \tool will be a true positive, and for every concurrency bug that can manifest in the original program there is a corresponding interleaving that \tool can execute to uncover it.
 In order to search for concurrency bugs, \tool can run various well-known algorithms such as random walk, probabilistic concurrency testing (PCT)~\cite{Burckhardt10-pct}, and partial-order sampling (POS)~\cite{Yuan18-pos}.
-For debugging purposes, any saved interleaving can be deterministically replayed.
+For debugging purposes, any saved interleaving can be deterministically replayed \diffadd{as long as the program does not depend on other sources of non-determinism}.